WDI-201/persistent-blogger/README.md

    - Create a new file called `authors.js` in the routes directory.
    - Create a new file called `blogs.js` in the routes directory.
    - Add router boilerplate to each one of the file.
-   - Remember to export router out
+   - Remember to export router out.
    - In `app.js` create a route for `/authors` and route for `/blogs`.
    - Remember location matters!